VincentLu91/VincentLu91.github.io/_posts/2020-07-06-Image-Classification-Planes-or-Automobiles.md

-The image binary classification application deals with the basic distinguish between airplanes and automobiles.
-The application is written in streamlit with a Keras model trained from VGG16 API.
+The image binary classification application deals with the basic distinction between photos of airplanes and automobiles.
+The application was written in streamlit with a pre-trained VGG16 model from the Keras deep learning library.

-The application is deployed in two forms: through a production app cloud platform (Heroku) and also through a contain platform (Docker).
+The application is deployed in two forms: through a production app cloud platform (Heroku) and also through a container platform (Docker).

 ## Implementation

 The first part of the implementation begins with training a custom VGG pre-trained model using a VGG16 Keras API.
 The VGG16 pre-trained model requires little custom dataset for training due to its transfer learning capabilities.

-I experimented with scraping 100 photos of airplanes and 100 photos of cars from Google images.
+I scraped 100 photos of airplanes and 100 photos of cars from Google images.
 I organized them into two subfolders in the dataset and fed them into the VGG16 pre-trained model.

-The VGG16 pre-trained model was customized by marking a loaded layers as not trainable and instead adding new classifier layers for training.
-To faciliate the training of the model, I used a function for running test harness to evaluate how well the model can distinguish the contents in a photograph.
+The model was customized by removing the final fully connected layers and adding new classifier layers for training.
+To faciliate the training of the model, I used a function for running test harness to evaluate performance of the model configuration.
 Once completed, the model is saved.

 Next, I wrote the application using the streamlit library.
-Streamlit is a powerful open-source library to write data applications in fewer lines of code than standard web frameworks.
+Streamlit is a powerful open-source library that lets developers write data applications in fewer lines of code than standard web frameworks.
 The interface is simple: the user is given an image file picker to select or drag and drop a photo.
-Underneath it is a "Process" button which when clicked, will call a function which loads the saved VGG model to predict the class of the photo.
-The function will then return a string value that indicates the user whether the photo in question is classified as airplane, automobile, or neither airplane nor automobile.
+Underneath it is a "Process" button that when clicked, will call a function which loads the saved VGG model to predict the class of the photo.
+The function will then return a string value that indicates whether the photo in question contains either an airplane, automobile, or neither.

-However, the focus of the the project implementation is on the deployment of the deep learning model.
-The first approach was through deploying to Heroku.
+The second part of the project implementation focuses on the deployment of the deep learning model.
+The deployment was done in two forms: through a Platform as a service (Heroku) and the other through a container (Docker).
 I chose Heroku because it supports most web development languages and frameworks and that the speed of deployment is faster for smaller web-based data apps.

-Normally, training a computer vision model would take hours and would result into larger model file, but because I used a few custom images and the VGG model used was pre-trained, the size is much smaller - at ~85-86MB.
+Normally, training a computer vision model would take hours and would result into larger model file, but because I used a few custom images and that I used a pre-trained model for transfer learning, the size of the saved model is much smaller - at ~85-86MB.
 The other code files are smaller sizes so the entire codebase was committed to a Github repository.

 From this point on, deploying the data app to production to Heroku because very straightforward.
 The deployed app is given here: https://airplanes-or-cars.herokuapp.com